UBC-MDS/programming-in-python-for-data-science/slides/module2_14.md

 ---

-When we made our pivot table in Module 1, we first saved the single column as an object before we used `value_counts()` We can do this all in one line with chaining
+When we made our frequency table in Module 1, we first saved the single column as an object before we used `value_counts()` We can do this all in one line with chaining:

 ``` python
 df['mfr'].value_counts()